 The concept of ideal body measurements for women has evolved over time, influenced by cultural trends and perceptions of beauty.
 One of the most commonly referenced sets of measurements is the “hourglass” figure, typically represented as 36–24–36 inches (90-60-90 centimeters).
 This classic ratio, popularized since the 1960s, epitomizes the balanced proportions that many consider ideal.

-But, based on various research studies conducted in 2024, researchers studying body proportions have identified specific measurements that are often perceived as ideal for women.
+Based on various research studies conducted in 2024, researchers studying body proportions have identified specific measurements that are often perceived as ideal for women.
 For instance, the ideal figure size for women is often associated with a height of 1.68 meters (5 feet 6 inches) and measurements of 91-66-96 cm (or 36-26-38 inches), along with a weight of 110 lbs (50 kg).

 Calculating Ideal Body Measurements